ITensor/website/docs/cppv3/classes/indexset.md

 same optional arguments, but do not modify the input IndexSet and instead return a new, modified IndexSet.

-* `.setTags(TagSet tsnew, ...)`

-  `setTags(IndexSet is, TagSet tsnew, ...) -> IndexSet`

-  Set the tags of the indices in this IndexSet to be exactly those in the TagSet `tsnew`.

-  Optionally, only modify the tags of the listed indices, or indices with the matching tags, as described at the top of the section.

-* `.noTags(...)`

-  `noTags(TagSet tsnew, ...) -> IndexSet`

-  Remove all tags of the indices in this IndexSet.

-  Optionally, only modify the tags of the listed indices, or indices with the matching tags, as described at the top of the section.

 * `.addTags(TagSet tsadd, ...)`

   `addTags(IndexSet is, TagSet tsadd, ...) -> IndexSet`